Brian Jackson - Fotolia

 "We tend to think about misconfigurations and AWS buckets as being something a very skilled IT professional has done, when no, that's not the case," said Mounir Hahad, head of threat research at Juniper Networks Inc. in Sunnyvale, Calif.
 "Very often, a group that has no relationship with security went ahead and created something because it was an easier and faster way to transfer data.
 The next thing you know, the whole network is open to the world, and the data is leaked."

 Financial publisher Dow Jones & Co., owned by News Corp., confirmed reports in July 2017 that the company may have publicly exposed personal and financial information of 2.2 million customers, including subscribers to The Wall Street Journal and Barron's.
 The leak was traced back to a configuration error in a repository in AWS S3 security.
-Dow Jones had intended to provide "semi-public access" to select customers over the internet.
+Dow Jones had intended to follow a policy to provide "semi-public access" to select customers over the internet.
 However, access to download the data via a URL was granted to "authenticated users," which unfortunately included anyone who registered (for free) for an AWS account.

 Customers have their choice of security configurations in the cloud, but Amazon is also taking steps to help IT security teams enforce behavior through tooling.

-In November, the company updated its AWS dashboard, encasing public in bright orange on the AWS S3 console so that cloud customers could easily see the status of access permissions to buckets and their objects.
+In November, the company updated its AWS dashboard, encasing public in bright orange on the AWS S3 console so that cloud customers could easily see the status of access permissions to S3 buckets and their objects.
 "We want to make it super obvious when your S3 bucket is open to the public," Schmidt said.

-The company added default encryption to all objects when they are stored in an AWS bucket and access control lists for cross-region replication.
+The company added default encryption to all objects when they are stored in an AWS S3 bucket and ACLs for cross-region replication.
 This functionality is free.
 Another new tool -- codenamed Zelkova -- is aimed at AWS S3 security policies to help users identify which one is more permissive than the others.
 Amazon Macie, a managed service that uses machine learning to detect personally identifiable information and intellectual property, has been available for S3 since August.
 It works with CloudTrail, Amazon's log management service.
 According to Schmidt, every new service or feature -- 1,042 in 2017 alone, as of the end of November -- has to go through an application security review.
 Almost half of the AWS functionality introduced in 2017 -- 467 features -- focused on security.

-One-year plan: Amazon's 'mechanisms to drive security'
+Policy plan: Amazon's 'mechanisms to drive security'

-AWS CISO Stephen Schmidt works with his team to set a series of expectations for the year.
+AWS CISO Stephen Schmidt works with his team to set policy in terms of a series of expectations for the year.
 And there are measurable service goals for every service team in the company.
 A major aim is to "radically restrict" human access to data, which means restrict it by 80%, according to Schmidt.
 "It's to drive people to use tools for things that they would otherwise do by hand."

 Schmidt's one-year plan includes the following: